 Nevertheless, she boarded the plane.
 As she did, a thoughtful flight attendant handed Ashley a hand-written note.
 The note detailed everything she needed to know about flight safety and her route to Rochester.

 Touched and grateful, Ashley shared the experience with her mother, who shared it on social media.
 There it received thousands of likes and was picked up by WJLA, and then by dozens of others, including CNN and People Magazine.

 It has been months since her flight, but Ashley still carries the note in her bag for inspiration.

-Recently I wrote about how “the good we do ripples out into the world in amazing, often unexpected ways.”
-In this case, one flight attendant brightened the world in story that’s been resonating online for months, prompting her airline (Delta) to reaffirm its commitment to accessibility for all:
+Recently, I wrote about how “the good we do ripples out into the world in amazing, often unexpected ways.”
+In this case, one flight attendant brightened the world in a story that’s been resonating online for months, prompting her airline (Delta) to reaffirm its commitment to accessibility for all:

 Kudos to Delta.
 My heartfelt thanks to Janna for her kindness.
 And, kudos to Ashley for not only conquering life, but sharing it with the world.

 Now it is Your Turn

 This is such a great example of the small but thoughtful steps business can take to be more inclusive.
 Do you have anyone in your organization that signs or has other skills that could help provide greater accessibility to your customers?
 If you don’t know, perhaps it is time to find out.
 Honoring both the team member with the talent to help and the customer with accessibility needs is an easy way to strengthen relationships with both.